 OK, now we know the facts and figures, let’s ask the critical question: it’s important to consider whether or not you should buy the freehold at all.
 It’s a tricky question to answer without understanding your full situation, but ultimately, it all boils down to a few basic principles.
 If you live in a house, it’s almost definitely worth buying a freehold if you possibly can.

-It’s a sad affair these days, but there isn’t really any reasons why homes are sold as leaseholds these days, but the reality is that many – especially new builds – are.
+It’s a sad affair these days, but there aren’t really any reasons why homes are sold as leaseholds these days, but the reality is that many – especially new builds – are.
 There is one rule, however – you must have been living in the property for a minimum of two years.

 If you live in a flat, there are a few things to consider before you make your decision.
 If you live in a block of flats, for example, all of the residents will have to agree to the purchase – and you will still have to pay for services such as general maintenance.
 The only difference is that all residents will have a say on the services you hire to take care of things.
 Another thing to consider is the cost.
 In many cases, buying the freehold can be just as expensive as extending the lease – which is not an insignificant amount.